rakutenanalytics/ios-rakutenanalytics/README.md

 @section analytics-module Introduction
 The **analytics** module provides APIs for tracking events and automatically sends a subset of lifecycle events to the [Rakuten Analytics Tracker](https://confluence.rakuten-it.com/confluence/display/RAT/RAT+Home) (RAT) service.

-@attention This module tracks the [IDFA][idfa] by default to track installation and conversion rates.
+@attention If a user has given their permission this module uses the [IDFA][idfa] to track installation and conversion rates.
 See the @ref analytics-appstore "AppStore Submission Procedure" section below for more information.

 @section analytics-installing Installing
 To use the module in its default configuration your `Podfile` should contain: